understructure/AWSBigDataSpecialtyExamPrep/Domain_3_-_Processing/EMR_Spark_Part_2.md

 #### Kinesis Streams

-* Spark streaming receives live input data streams, divides them into batches which are then processed by Spark engine to generate final stream of results (in batches)
+* Spark streaming receives live input data streams, divides data into batches which are then processed by Spark engine to generate final stream of results (in batches)

 * Spark streaming provides a high-level abstraction called **Discretized Streams** (or **DStreams**) which are a continuous stream of data

 * DStreams can then be created from input data streams from sources like Kinesis Streams

-* Internally, a DStream is a collection of RDDs (?)
+* Internally, a DStream is a collection of RDDs

 * Transformations can be applied to these RDDs